chesahkalu/My_HTML_CSS/README.md

     - Font-family - sets the font family of the text, for example, font-family: Arial, sans-serif;.
     - BOX MODEL: every element on a page is a rectangular box and may have width, height, padding, borders, and margins.
         * ![My Image](assets/box-model.PNG)
+        * Box-sizing - property used to change exactly how the box model works and how an element’s size is calculated
         * Margin - The outer space (or lack of space) surrounding the box.
 For example, margin: 10px;
         * Border - The perimeter of the box.
 Borders can be invisible or they could be a thick colored line, for example.Borders can have different appearances.
         The most common style values are solid, double, dashed, dotted, and none,  border: 1px solid black;